LaserWeb/deprecated-LaserWeb1/README.md

 ## Changelog

+* 22 Dec 2015: Added capability to run various controllers off one PC, all with different firmwares.
+Switching in the browser's dropdown between serial ports, changes the UI to match the firmware in use on that port!
+Groundbreaking!
+* 22 Dec 2015: Added Grbl Support
 * 21 Dec 2015: Added Lasersaur Support - Autodetect which firmware is loaded on the machine, and adapts Gcode dialect, UI elements, etc to suit the features of the attached machine
 * 20 Dec 2015: Added a right-click context menu to 3D viewer
 * 20 Dec 2015: Fixed Window resize didnt fix viewport bug